Jacinto27/vscode-R_Wiki/RStudio-addin-support.md

 There are two main ways to launch an addin:

-1. via the addin picker, launched from the command palette as "R: Launch RStudio Addin", or via a keybinding to `r.lauchAddinPicker`.
+1. via the addin picker, launched from the command palette as "R: Launch RStudio Addin", or via a keybinding to `r.launchAddinPicker`.
 2. via a direct keybinding to the addin R functions.
 These can be found by looking in the `inst/rstudion/addins.dcf` file of the addin-providing-package's source.
 For example to bind a key to Reprex the